 Hypnotists have different styles and techniques.
 We induce a hypnotic state through softly spoken words, sometimes a calming background music that encourage relaxation.

-12. How many sessions are needed to see a difference in the behavior or symptoms relief?
+12. How many sessions at our Dubai clinic are needed to see a difference in problematic behaviour behaviour or symptoms relief?

 Usually the person recognizes a difference after the first session.
 Generally, the number of sessions depends on the problem area being addressed.
 The range is 3 – 10 sessions.
 Smoking cessation, for instance, requires only 3-5 sessions.